dov-yih/OpenGL/doc/How-to-complie.md

 # How to complie

 # On Linux
-you should shell cmd should like this:
+your shell cmd should like this:

 ```sh
 g++ -o app app.cpp -lglut -lGLU -lGL